Chair, 2014-15: Sherry Saterstrom, dance/movement technique, somatic studies, performance improvisation, The Rhythm Project

-Faculty, 2013-14: Jennifer Bader, ballet; Heather Klopchin, ballet, modern dance, dance history, Companydance™; Anthony Roberts, modern dance, dance technology, senior seminar, Companydance™; Janice Roberts, modern dance, choreography, improvisation, Companydance™; Anne von Bibra, dance ethnology, ballroom, international, Veselica International Dance Ensemble™
+Faculty, 2014-15: Jennifer Bader, ballet; Heather Klopchin, ballet, modern dance, dance history, Companydance™ (on leave); Anthony Roberts, modern dance, dance technology, senior seminar, Companydance™; Janice Roberts, modern dance, choreography, improvisation, Companydance™; Anne von Bibra, dance ethnology, ballroom, international, Veselica International Dance Ensemble™

 St. Olaf is a charter member and an accredited institutional member of the National Association of Schools of Dance.